 The Spring Gathering

 Organised by Alan Hardy, the Spring Reunion is an opportunity for regular Challengers to catch up and new Challengers to meet up with some old hands and experience the sociable side of the Challenge before the start of the event.
-For 2022 it moves to Hayfield in Derbyshire but will follow the usual format of a walk in Saturday followed by a three course meal – this time at the Sportsman Inn.
-Alan has negotiated a discount with the nearby Camping and Caravan Club site and has reserved places there.
-To book them please contact Alan on firstname.lastname@example.org.
+Following a successful move Hayfield in Derbyshire in 2022 it will return there in 2023.
+There will be a walk on Saturday followed by a three-course meal at the Sportsman Inn.
+Alan hopes to negotiate a discount with the nearby Camping and Caravan Club.

 The Scottish Reunion